-ENGCMP 0550 Topics in Public and Professional Writing: Writing for the Health Science Professions
+ENGCMP 0535 Writing in the Health Science Professions April Flynn

 In this course you will learn the types of skills you will need to effectively write and communicate in many health science and medical contexts, from documenting and publishing research to presenting at conferences.
 Students will learn to research and write literature reviews on health science and/or medical communication topics, and at the end of the term they will present formal “conference” papers on an issue relevant to the intersection of the health sciences with communication and the humanities.
 We will also look at the kinds of essays and narratives required of applicants to graduate and professional programs, and students will write personal statements based in part on the professional philosophies that they develop through class readings and discussions.
 There’s no need for medical writing experience prior to this course, but bring your desire to learn.

 ENGCMP 0550 Topics in PPW: Writing Proposals for Business Megan Kappel

 Successful business proposals have great potential; they can jumpstart businesses, build a strong client base, create change in the workplace, foster professional relationships, and facilitate projects that meet the needs of specific audiences.
 But what is a business proposal?
 How does it differ from a grant proposal or a business plan?
 What should a business proposal look like?
 How do we make our proposals stand out from the rest?
 This course will enable students to understand the functions and conventions of business proposals, the types of research that they require, and the processes that generate them and lead to approval.
 Coursework will help students develop an understanding of business proposal writing from an initial idea through final submission.
 Students will complete a variety of written pieces leading up to the final proposal, which may be valuable in their employment portfolios.
 Upon completion of this course, students will have acquired the research and writing skills necessary to write successful proposals for real-world for-profit contexts.